Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Chimney damper

-Some stoves come with a chimney damper, which is a device that controls the airflow through the chimney.
+Some stoves come with a chimney damper, which controls the airflow through the chimney.

-A damper prevents warm air from escaping the chimney when you’re not using the stove, but it also allows you to control how big your fire is burning.
+A damper prevents warm air from escaping the chimney when you’re not using the stove, but it also allows you to control how big your fire burns.

 If you have the damper closed to keep the air in, you have to open it before starting the fire, or the smoke may leak into your tent.